-Although the Federal Law for the Protection of Personal Data does not specify record keeping as a mandatory requirement, it is recommended that PII controllers have a PII database, as well as a register on the means and systems used for the storage of those databases to provide the maximum security for the PII under their possession or control.
+Although the Law does not specify record keeping as a mandatory requirement, as previously mentioned, it is recommended that PII controllers have a PII database, as well as a register on the means and systems used for the storage of those databases, in order to provide the maximum security for the PII under their possession or control.
 Likewise, it is suggested to keep records as to the consents obtained from individuals for the collecting and processing of their PII.